slsu0424/COVID19-Drug-Therapies/README.md

 ![Architecture Diagram](./Resource_Deployment/img/ReferenceArchitecture.png)

 ## Prerequisites
-In order to successfully complete this solution accelerator, you will need to have access to and/or provisioned the following resources:
+To use this solution accelerator, you will need to have access to and/or provision the following resources:

 1. Access to an [Azure Subscription ](http://portal.azure.com)
 2. [Power Apps](http://www.powerapps.com) License (or free trial)